coreruleset/documentation/content/deployment/engine_integration_options.md

 {{% notice note %}}
 AWS provides a rule set called the ["Core rule set (CRS) managed rule group"](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-baseline.html) which "…provides protection against… commonly occurring vulnerabilities described in OWASP publications such as OWASP Top 10."

-The CRS project does **not** believe that the AWS WAF "core rule set" is based on or related to the OWASP CRS.
+The CRS project does **not** believe that the AWS WAF "core rule set" is based on or related to OWASP CRS.
 {{% /notice %}}

 ### Cloudflare WAF